katieamazing/rc_misc/2017-04-24-Python-Sparklies.md

 The __str__ method is a somewhat-more-general representation of the instance.
 It builds and returns a string when called.
 It might contain information about the attributes of that specific instance.
 The __str__ method should produce text which the end user of the program might find useful, or at the very least, non-alarming.

-These methods are automatically called
+These methods are automatically called when you have a print(object) line in your code. print() looks for the __str__ method first, and if it does not find it, falls back to __repr__.
+If neither exist, you get that weird memory address output.
+If you have both, and want __repr__, you can call it directly by using the repr() function.